dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 You can learn more about canister calls in the documentation [here](/docs/current/tutorials/developer-journey/level-2/2.2-advanced-canister-calls).

-## Candid
+### Candid service descriptions

 Candid is an interface description language that is used to describe the public interface of a service.
-On ICP, a service an application deployed as a canister.
-Public interfaces of canisters are used to interact with the canister.
+On ICP, a service is an application deployed as a canister.
+The public interfaces of a canister are used to interact with the canister.
 Candid supports interactions through the IC SDK via the terminal, through a web browser, or through the use of agents.
 It also provides a way to specify input argument values and display return values from different canister methods, regardless of the manner used to interact with the canister.
 Candid is used on ICP since it supports the unique features and functions of the protocol.

 For example, a simple service description that defines a service without any public methods would look like this: